heckelson/i3-and-kde-plasma/README.md

 ```$ sudo pacman -Syu && sudo pacman -S i3-gaps feh i3-dmenu-desktop morc_menu i3status wmctrl```

 # Configuration
-If you are using Plasma >= 5.25, you need to create a new service to run i3 the login to the Plasma(X11) session.
+If you are using Plasma >= 5.25, you need to create a new service to run to run i3 instead of KWin upon login.
 If you are using Plasma < 5.25, you need to create a new XSession and login to that.

 ## Creating a new service (Plasma >= 5.25)

-Create a new service file called plasma-i3.service in `/usr/lib/systemd/user` directory as su.
+Create a new service file called plasma-i3.service in `$HOME/.config/systemd/user`.

-Write the following into `/usr/lib/systemd/user/plasma-i3.service`:
+Write the following into `$HOME/.config/systemd/user/plasma-i3.service`:

 ```conf
 [Unit]